 I get tired, frustrated that I can't get up and dance with my friends like I used to, even a little envious of a few of you who can enjoy a few cocktails and night of dancing.
 But my RBF is judged pretty hard even though I'm actually happy to be able to get out and hang out.

-I am not the bitch my face likes to pretend I am.
+My real friends know I am not the bitch my face likes to pretend I am.

 I know my limits and I have to honor them even when I wish I could do more.